cynthiatreger/er-resiliency/README.md

 Resiliency is achieved by deploying 2 ExpressRoute circuits in 2 distinct ExpressRoute peering locations, thereby creating geo-redundant ExpressRoute circuits that are both connected to the same Azure ExpressRoute Gateway.

-Based on this principle, envrionments with multiple Azure regions provide the opportunity to leverage existing ExpressRoute circuits to achieve geo-redundancy through an ***ExpressRoute Bow-Tie*** design:
+Based on this principle, environments with multiple Azure regions provide the opportunity to leverage existing ExpressRoute circuits to achieve geo-redundancy through an ***ExpressRoute Bow-Tie*** design:

 ![](images/er-bowtie.png)